The Common Program of the People's Republic of China 1949-1954

 ***Trees grown for timber

 The growing population and the growing importance of industry made the demand for timber high.
 The export of timber to China from western countries declined due to their embargo policy.
-(See Article 37 ) "…since 1949.
-More people needed more food, and more food could only be grown on more arable land.
-As a traditional agricultural society, about 85% of the Chinese population was living in rural areas.
-Using the same old slash-and-burn techniques as their ancestors did for generations, the Chinese peasants cleared and burned forest tracts in order to enlarge the cultivated land area.
-Just as Li (1990) noted, “a vicious circle appears to characterize the relationship between population growth and deforestation in China” (p.
-255)."
+(See Article 37 ) Since 1949, the increasing population necessitated more food production, which in turn required more arable land.
+With approximately 85% of the Chinese population residing in rural areas, traditional agricultural practices persisted, including the use of slash-and-burn techniques inherited from previous generations.
+Chinese peasants continued to clear and burn forested areas to expand cultivated land, leading to a seemingly perpetual cycle of population growth and deforestation in China.

 Source: Gao (2012).
 Page 349